Mikerophonic/pizza-parlor/README.md

 ## Description

-This was created as my fourth independent project for Epicodus, Intermediate Javascript course section: Object-oriented JavaScript.
+This was created as my fourth independent project for Epicodus, Intermediate Javascript course section: Object-Oriented JavaScript.
 The goal was to create a website for a pizza company where a user can choose one or more individual toppings, a size to order a pizza, and see the final cost.

 * Allow the user to choose toppings and size for the pizza they'd like to order.
 * Create a pizza object constructor with properties for toppings and size.